 Now it’s time to create your half-up top knot.
 Simply section your hair in half horizontally, starting from around eyebrow height.

-Create a ponytail.
+Create a Ponytail.

 And just like that, you’ve mastered the half-up top knot!
 See how easy that was?
 Now you can rock your new ‘do morning, noon, and night.

-How to Make a Messy Man Bun tutorial
+How to Make a Messy Man Bun Tutorial

-Even though we’re over halfway through the year, the man bun is still topping the men’s style board.
-However, if you’re looking for something a little more casual and low-key, then why not opt for a messy, low bun, instead?
+If you’re looking for something a little more casual and low-key, then why not opt for a messy, low bun, instead?

 Wash your hair with the Dove Daily Moisture 2-in-1 Shampoo & Conditioner, then allow to air dry or use a hairdryer so that your strands are at least 90% dry before you start.